Cancel anytime

 - Acquisition Price (USD millions): 550

-- Strategic Rationale: Expanded CMC's construction-related product offerings and market reach.
+- Strategic Rationale: Expanded CMC's product portfolio into geosynthetics and provided access to new markets.

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives include investments in new technologies and expanding its geographic presence.
+Recent Initiatives: Recent initiatives may include acquisitions, expansions, or investments in new technologies.

 Summary